I’m Vivian.

 Proving Echo is Here to Stay

 From the initial interview done with RCA Records’ stakeholder, they want Echo’s fans to find avenues in better connecting with her via her website and socials.
-The key takeaways we got were:
+The key takeaways were:

 Forming the Echo Chamber

-With modern technology accessible at our fingertips, habits consuming media have changed with it.
-Our user research team found majority of music lovers only browse musician websites for staying up to date on tour dates or latest releases and rarely or never pre-saved new releases from their favorite artists due to its availability on music platforms like Spotify and YouTube.When asked what challenges they faced when trying to learn about a new artist, most answered the lack of information on their origin story and what influences them on a personal level.We also noticed a majority of mainstream artists' websites aren't very informative for fans as their landing page only serves as a bulletin board on their latest releases, tour dates and merchandise.
+Habits consuming media have changed with modern technology.
+User interviews revealed majority of music lovers only browsed musician websites for staying up to date on tour dates or latest releases.
+They rarely or never pre-saved new releases from their favorite artists due to its availability on music platforms like Spotify and YouTube.When asked what challenges they faced when trying to learn about a new artist, most answered the lack of information on their origin story and what influences them on a personal level.We also noticed a majority of current mainstream artists' websites aren't very informative for fans; their landing page only serves as a bulletin board on latest releases, tour dates and merchandise.
 We saw this as a disadvantage to new fans who want to learn more about the artist and decided this would be a must-have for Echo's landing page.

 Low fidelity digital sketch of Echo's website